Prison term for Rantoul man who wrote bad checks

 Drug charges that had been filed were dismissed.

-Fletcher argued for a prison term in the range of four to five years, saying Sabol has had several previous opportunities at treatment for his substance abuse, had five prior felony convictions and others for juvenile adjudications, driving offenses and misdemeanors.
+Fletcher argued for four to five years in prison, saying Sabol has had several previous opportunities at treatment for his substance abuse, had five prior felony convictions and others for juvenile adjudications, driving offenses and misdemeanors.

-Assistant Public Defender Lindsey Yanchus argued for a sentence of probation that would enable Sabol, who was raised in the DCFS foster care system, to get help for his addiction.
+Assistant Public Defender Lindsey Yanchus argued for probation so Sabol, who was raised in the DCFS foster care system, could get help for his addiction.

 Sabol told the judge he had just turned 40 and was ready to change.
 Webber agreed to recommend him for substance abuse treatment in prison.